Queer Diasporic Futurity, a new book by Flatness has just launched!

 Flatness is proud to produce the book in partnership with not/nowhere, whose mission, embedded in its co-operative organisation and transparent pay structure, is to redress power imbalances and create autonomy for Black and POC artists working in the systemically racist British arts and cultural workforce.

-Place your order via PAYPAL (paypal.me/QDFbyFlatness) to receive a copy of our book for £17.70 (£15 + £2.70 UK p&p/ £22 including International p&p) along with any donations you’re able to make.
-Proceeds go to the Flatness programme and UNWRA providing invaluable help at this time to Palestinian refugees.
+Place your order via Monzo to receive a copy of our book for £17.70 (£15 + £2.70 UK p&p/ £22 including International p&p) along with any donations you’re able to make.
+Please email or DM me on IG with your address and I will be in touch shortly to confirm your details for delivery.

 Previews of contributions entitled; ‘Community Apothecary’ by Rasheeqa Ahmad and ‘Economics of Queerness’ by Decolonising Economics: